Safety should be paramount for all kitchen designers. This is why we repost this blog every few years.

 One of the greatest challenges for a kitchen designer is to create a design that the customer appreciates aesthetically and simultaneously provides them with a functionally well-designed kitchen.
 It’s equally difficult to not make any mistakes.
 Sadly, that’s something very few kitchen designers can actually accomplish.

-When customers show me designs done elsewhere, I can usually rattle off 10 blatant errors.
+When customers show me kitchen designs done elsewhere, I can usually rattle off 10 blatant errors.
 Even more alarming, many designs actually have the potential to kill.
 And these same fatal designs have even won awards!

-In the last few years, most kitchen trade magazines feature kitchens having major mistakes.
+In the last few years, most kitchen design trade magazines feature kitchens having major mistakes.
 Often, they possess one of the possibly fatal design flaws listed below.

 Here is my list of the 8 deadly kitchen designs that I see over and over again.